-Leonard Riggio is the Founder and Executive Chairman of Barnes & Noble, Inc., a Fortune 500 company, the nation’s largest retail bookseller, and a leading retailer of content, digital media and educational products.
+Leonard Riggio is the Founder, Executive Chairman and CEO of Barnes & Noble, Inc., a Fortune 500 company, the nation’s largest retail bookseller, and a leading retailer of content, digital media and educational products.
 Mr. Riggio is also the Founder of Barnes & Noble College and GameStop.

 Over the years Len Riggio has been as active in pursuing his interests in social justice and human rights, as he has been in building one of the largest retail organizations in America.
 Although the companies he created, including Barnes & Noble, Barnes & Noble College and GameStop, now number more than 12,000 stores, and employ over 100,000 people, Len’s work in public affairs has extended his influence deep into the fabric of American life.